Crossover661/Ender-Compass/README.md

 ![ender-compass-crafting](https://github.com/user-attachments/assets/91bf35fe-ad07-4e72-98bd-005981ad3a80)

 In the nether or end, the ender compass spins randomly, as there are no strongholds in these dimensions.
 The same is true in the overworld if stronghold generation is disabled.
+For more information, see the project page at [Modrinth](https://modrinth.com/mod/ender-compass).